Sometimes the default Stata temp space run out of space so you may have to redirect the location of your temp file. Here’s what you should do.

 Replace the u:\project folder with your own project path\folder (or your work directory).

 Don’t touch the last line.
 The point of the last line is to run the .exe file that would open stata.
 If you are using a different Stata version the path\folder and .exe name may be different, so you may have to replace the last line with the correct one.
+Also, sometimes the quotes when pasted to notepad do not come out as standard quotes.
+Make sure to edit the quotes if they don’t look the same.

 Save the notepad file as a batch file i.e., with a .bat extension (e.g., Statatemp.bat).
 Do not save it with the default .txt extension.
 It has to have a .bat extension.